Glasgow: Kelvingrove, Hunterian, Botanical Gardens, Riverside Museum

 The Hunterian Museum is part of the University of Glasgow.
 It’s upstairs in one of the university’s imposing old stone buildings.

-This smallish museum spreads mostly over two rooms, although another room basically provided an introduction to the museum and some credits.
+This smallish museum spreads mostly over two rooms, although another room provides an introduction to the museum and some credits.

-The displays included a number of engraved stones from the wall.
+The displays included several engraved stones from the wall.
 The placard beside one said it was a cast from a stone, not the stone itself.
-I assume the ones that didn’t say they were casts, which was all of the others for which I looked at the placards, were actual stones from the wall.
+I assume the ones that didn’t say they were casts, which were all of the others for which I looked at the placards, were actual stones from the wall.

 The non-wall-related artifacts included weapons, plumbing, and more.